 A word of wisdom: add colour towards the end of your design.

 Using 4 or more different colours is not good.

-Although some brands were able to pull it through like the NBC logo, you had better stick to your guns.
+Although some brands could pull it through like the NBC logo, you had better stick to your guns.

-Colours that do not convey meaning to your audience is not the right colour.
+Colours that do not convey meaning to your audience are not the right colour.

 4 – Versatility

 Do – You will want your business seen in every possible media available.